 Specific testing for beta-hydroxybutyrate can be performed by many laboratories.
 Diagnosis of ketonuria requires adequate renal function.
 Additionally, ketonuria may last longer than the underlying tissue acidosis.

-In patients with DKA, arterial blood gases (ABGs) frequently show typical manifestations of metabolic acidosis, low bicarbonate, and low pH (< 7.2).
+In patients with DKA, arterial blood gases (ABGs) frequently show typical manifestations of metabolic acidosis, low bicarbonate, and low pH (less than 7.3).

 Venous pH may be used for repeat pH measurements.
 Brandenburg and Dire found that pH on venous blood gas in patients with DKA was 0.03 lower than pH on ABG.
 Because this difference is relatively reliable and not of clinical significance, there is almost no reason to perform the more painful ABG.
 End tidal CO2 has been reported as a way to assess acidosis as well.

 Serum potassium levels initially are high or within the reference range in patients with DKA.
 This is due to the extracellular shift of potassium in exchange of hydrogen, which is accumulated in acidosis, in spite of severely depleted total body potassium.
 This needs to be checked frequently, as values drop very rapidly with treatment.
 An ECG may be used to assess the cardiac effects of extremes in potassium levels.